There are many different types of hunting insurance. The most common one, which happens to cover most, is a hunting lease insurance.

 For the little extra in premium, it’s definitely worth getting a hunting travel insurance.
 And for the traveling outdoorsman, RoamRight is the best choice hands down.
 It’s what we use as our go to travel insurance for hunting trips.

-With so many different types of insurances it might me difficult to make a clear decision on which one you need before your next hunting season.
+With so many different types of insurances and legal considerations, it might me difficult to make a clear decision on which one you need before your next hunting season.
 Clearly they overlap each other and in some cases are just named differently.

 The good news is that the additional hunting club liability insurance isn’t expensive and is very affordable especially when you are a member of a club and can share the expenses of hunting in someone else’s land.

-So instead of over complicating it, request a quick quote and get an idea of the costs and details involved to keep you, your club, and your landowner covered.
+So instead of over complicating it, get an idea of the costs and details involved to keep you, your club, and your landowner covered.
+Even if it means reaching out to your NRA rep for suggestions or your home insurance company like State Farm.
+Get some answers and be safe out in the wild.